Devdre1909/helicarrier-test/README.md

 }
 ```

-The data given from the graphql server is an array to transaction, then the data was formatted and grouped by date and transactions.
+The data given from the graphql server is an array of transactions, then the data was formatted and grouped by date.

-To make the search easy extensible, [data in constant](client/src/utils/constant.ts) where created to choose what can be searched through.
-E.g If the data changes to include `transactionMadeWith` which determines if it was Transfer or Card transaction, it every easy it make in searchable by adding it to the `searchable` export.
+To make the search easily extensible, [data in constant](client/src/utils/constant.ts) was created to choose what can be searched through.
+E.g If the data changes to include `transactionMadeWith` which determines if the transaction was made by transfer or card, it becomes very easy to make it searchable by adding it to the `searchable` export.

-Same concepts works for the filters but filter can talk options and the type of input to be rendered, that why more filters can be added with needing to touch the code.
+Same concepts works for the filters but a filter can take options and the type of input to be rendered, that way more filters can be added without needing to touch the code.